squidarth/squidarth.github.io/_posts/2018-06-09-rust-threads-detach.md

 }
 ```

-While this seems like, it's fairly simple.
-We begin by spawning a thread, and waiting on that thread.
+This code is fairly simple.
+We begin by spawning a thread, and wait on that thread.
 That thread then spawns another thread.

 While the intuition of the aforementioned redditor is that the parent
 of "Inner Thread 2" ought to be "Inner Thread 1", when we examine